marko-knoebl/slides/sections/node-and-express-basics/25-hello-world-de.md

 const app = express();

-// provide a function that handles a request to "/"
+// provide a function that handles a get request to "/"
 // and sends a response
 app.get('/', (req, res) => {
   // note: we should actually return a complete HTML file